 And here’s the panorama:

 There you have it.
-This is 3 steps for taking proper panorama photography.
+These are 3 steps for taking proper panorama photography.
 Like I said before this tutorial doesn’t involve post-processing.
 Which I’ll write in the later post.